ncphillips/truecoders.io/coders.markdown

 # We Are TrueCoders

 These individuals are all TrueCoders graduates.
 They've been trained and tested.
 They've been challenged and vetted.
-Now, they're ready to work on your projects.x
+Now, they're ready to work on your projects.